gocloudwave/OpSus_WindowsReboot/README.md

 Define the action to take when an attempted connection to a server fails due to a certificate error.
 For more information about invalid certificates, run `Get-Help about_invalid_certificates`.

+### MinsBtwStages

+How many minutes should the script wait after completing one stage before beginning the next stage.

 ### vCenter